Distribution-Free Model-Agnostic Regression Calibration via Nonparametric Methods: Numerical Experiment Details

 \subsection{Benchmark methods}

 We explain the benchmark models and uncertainty quantification methods we are competing against in Section \ref{sec:num_exp}.
 The first type of method is based on the Gaussian assumption.
 They assume that the conditional distribution of $Y$ given $X$ can be fully determined by the conditional mean and variance.
 These models are of the same output structure of two neurons: one for prediction of $\mu(X)$, another for $\sigma(X)$.
-At the implementation of the experiments, we assume that $\mu(X)$ and $\sigma(X)$ share the same overall network structure, with two hidden layers of size $[10, 5]$ for small datasets and $[100, 50]$ for large or high dimensional datasets.
+At the implementation of the experiments, we assume that $\mu(X)$ and $\sigma(X)$ share the same overall network structure, with two hidden layers of size $[20, 20]$ for small datasets and $[64, 64]$ for large or high dimensional datasets.
 Amongst them, MC-Dropout (MCDrop) \citet{gal2016dropout}, Deep Ensembles (DeepEnsemble) \citet{lakshminarayanan2017simple} and Heteroscedastic Neural Network (HNN) \citet{kendall2017uncertainties} are trained by minimizing the negative log-likelihood (NLL) error.
 The Maximum Mean Discrepancy method (MMD) \citet{cui2020calibrated} trains by first minimizing the NLL loss of an HNN model, and then re-train the model to minimize the MMD between the model prediction and the same training set at the second phase.
 The method introduced in section 3.2 of \citet{chung2021beyond} introduces a combined calibration loss (CCL) with an average calibration loss and a sharpness regularization term, and the model is trained by minimizing it.
 Apart from these feed-forward structures, there is also a Deep Gaussian Process model (DGP) \citet{damianou2013deep} which assumes that the data are generated from a Gaussian process, and is trained by the doubly stochastic variational inference algorithm \citet{salimbeni2017doubly}.
 The DGP model is of high training cost, we thus only test it on small datasets.
 We also run experiments on post-hoc calibration methods, such as isotonic regression (ISR) suggested by \citet{kuleshov2018accurate}.
 In our experiments, we evaluate the post-hoc ISR method by attaching it to a pre-trained HNN model.
 We also implement another post-hoc method named Model Agnostic Quantile Regression (MAQR) method given in section 3.1 of \citet{chung2021beyond}.
 Their algorithm is similar to ours in terms of training a regression model first, but different in two aspects: first, MAQR uses the same dataset to do both regression training and quantile calibration; second, MAQR obtains a quantile result at the second phase via training a new quantile regression model, which in our implementation is a neural network.
+For the algorithms coming from the conformal prediction society, we test the Conformalized Quantile Regression (CQR) method introduced by \citet{romano2019conformalized} and the Orthogonal Quantile Regression (OQR) approach from \citet{feldman2021improving}.
+The CQR algorithm also takes a training step followed by a calibration step, with the training step learning the target quantiles by minimizing the pinball loss and the calibration step further calibrating the quantile predictions by conformal prediction.
+Based on the CQR paradigm, the OQR algorithm further improves \emph{conditional coverage} by introducing an additional regularization term to the vanilla pinball loss used for quantile regression.
+The regularization term encourages the independence between interval length and the violation (falling out of the predicted interval) event of the response variable.